 Tulista kingiana, formerly known as Haworthia kingiana, is a small succulent that forms stemless rosettes of bright green to yellowish-green leaves covered with white, usually rounded and slightly translucent tubercles.
 The rosettes grow up to 7.2 inches (18 cm) tall, about the same in diameter, and slowly produce offsets to form clumps.
 Leaves are fleshy, erect to spreading, and pointed.
 In summer, it produces pinkish-white flowers on thin, multi-branched inflorescences.

-The specific epithet "kingiana" honors Mrs. E.B.
-King, a Haworthia collector.
+The specific epithet "kingiana" honors the Haworthia collector Mrs. E.B.
+King.

 Light: Tulistas tolerate full sun, but they prefer semi-shaded positions.
 Any window in your home or office is likely to be an appropriate setting for Tulistas.